 As the day winds down and the sun sets, you can take a 17-minute walk across the river towards ‘Tokyo Skytree’ or a 3-minute train ride on the Kita-Senju Line with some walking for ¥150.
 Once you reach the observation deck, you will be awed by the beautiful city skyline lit up in the evening sky.

 Day 4 – Relaxed day in Tokyo

-After a long day of exploring, this will be a more relaxed day where you can sleep in a bit and head out to the ‘Meiji Jingu’ shrine nearby in the afternoon.
+After a long day of exploring, this will be a more relaxed day where you can sleep a little bit more and head out to the ‘Meiji Jingu’ shrine nearby in the afternoon.
 Hop on at Shinjuku Station, get off at Yoyogi Station and take a 15-minute walk before reaching your destination.
 Head down the avenue of towering trees as you are engulfed in peace and tranquillity.

 Head back to Yoyogi Station and travel down the line to Shibuya Station so that you can witness the insanity of ‘Shibuya Crossing’ yourself.
 There is also the famous ‘Statue of Hachikō’ there, so you can take a selfie with the monument of the nicest pet doggy.

 Day 5 – Kusatsu Onsen

 A full day of relaxation is on the schedule, but a train journey to get there is needed first.
 From Shinjuku Station, head to Ōmiya Station, to Takasaki Station, and then Naganohara-Kusatsuguchi Station.
 Finally, you will need to take a bus outside the final station and get off at the Kusatsu Onsen stop.
 Unfortunately, the JR Pass does not cover the last bus ride, so you must pay ¥710.